dendronhq/handbook/handbook/handbook.company.values.md

 While we generally trust that people will try to do the right thing, humans make mistakes.
 Its part of being human.
 Therefore, we aim to build automated processes and systems for common and complicated issues.

 In Practice:
-- Continues Integration tests on all features
+- Continuous Integration tests on all features
 - Checklists and SOPs for all processes

 #### Flywheels